777arc/textbook/content/pulse_shaping.rst

 One trick we use in wireless communications is called matched filtering.
 To understand matched filtering you must first understand these two points:

-1. The pulses we discussed above only have to be aligned perfectly at the receiver, right before the sampling occurs.
-Until that point it doesn't really matter if there is ISI.
+1. The pulses we discussed above only have to be aligned perfectly *at the receiver*, right before the sampling occurs.
+Until that point it doesn't really matter if there is ISI, i.e. the signals can fly through the air with ISI and it's OK.

 2. We want a low-pass filter in our transmitter to reduce the amount of spectrum our signal uses.
 But the receiver also needs a low-pass filter, to get rid of as much noise/interference next to the signal as possible.
 So we have a low-pass filter at the Tx, another at the Rx, and sampling occurs after both filters (and the wireless channel's effects).